throughbit/doge-tx-utility/README.md

 ### logs.js

-logs defines a format for logging history of signed and broadcasted transactions - for both success and fail cases.
+logs defines a format for logging to a file.

-logs can be easily extended to create a format for logging of other functions.
+currently only a format for the sign_tx() function exists, which logs a history of all signed transactions for both success and fails cases.

-currently only a format for the sign_tx() function exists.
+**requires an extension for broadcast**

 ### Notes:
 - Transactions must only be made with a time interval of 6 blocks since UTxO's are hard-coded to only be spendable after 6 confirmations.
 This equates to ~1.5 minutes.
 This can be changed by adjusting the minconf value in the express endpoint for listunspent in the NodeServer.js from BTCServices.